-Fans of the TV show The West Wing are familiar with character President Josiah Bartlet, played by Martin Sheen.
+If you know anything about the show, you know that it centers around the administration of President Josiah Bartlet, played by Martin Sheen.
 President Bartlet is smart as a whip, deeply religious, and a gregarious people pleaser.
-That can be good at times, but at other times it is a problem.
-As the press secretary notes on the morning of a televised debate, what happens next “depends who shows up.
-If it’s Uncle Fluffy, we’ve got problems.
+That can be good at times, but at other times it can be a problem.
+As the press secretary notes on the morning of a televised debate, what happens next – for good or ill – “depends who shows up.
+If it’s Uncle Fluffy,” she says, “we’ve got problems.
 If the President shows up, I think it’ll be a sight to see.”

-Now a lot of the time when I preach, I offer messages of healing and spiritual growth, community and covenant, kindness and generosity.
+A lot of the time when I preach, I offer messages of healing and spiritual growth, community and covenant, kindness and generosity.
 And sometimes I wonder if I am too much Uncle Fluffy.
 But events over the past year have helped me tap into something I forgot existed in me: righteous anger.
-Today, you’re not getting Uncle Fluffy.
+Now I’m going to talk about some hard things today, and some of you may struggle at times, but I hope you will hang in there with me.
+Because while there will be some healing moments – right now, you’re not getting Uncle Fluffy.

-So men, listen up.
-What I am about to tell you affects you too.
+So men… Know that what I am about to say affects you too.
 And if you are offended by anything I have to say, listen harder.
 Lean into the discomfort.
-Because women and others along the gender spectrum who do not identify as men are angry.
+Because I need you to hear that women are angry.